 - New challenges in visualizing experimental, observational, or simulation data

-Submitted manuscripts should have a length of 8 or 9 pages, with an additional two (2) pages allowed only for references.
-Alternatively, authors may submit short papers of 4-5 pages total length.
+Submission Instructions: LDAV is accepting both full papers and short papers.
 The manuscripts should be formatted according to guidelines from IEEE VGTC.
 Submission of an abstract is required prior to submission of a paper or short paper.